dangreenlee/kubernetes-platform-apps-gitops/README.md

 ## GitOps Workflow

 This repository is designed to be used with a GitOps tool like Argo CD.
 The `platform` directory contains the configurations for different platform applications.

-## Getting Started

-1. Clone this repository
-2. Install the Renovate GitHub App on your repository
-3. Configure your GitOps tool (e.g., Argo CD) to sync this repository with your Kubernetes cluster

-For more detailed instructions, please refer to the [Setting Up Renovate](#) section in our documentation.